-There is no Film permission required to film in public spaces in Stockholm if you are a small crew using a handheld camera and your filming will not cause any obstruction.
-But when you are using heavy equipment like dolly tracks, lights or causing obstruction you need to apply for a Film Permit from the Police.
-The Police is the authority in Sweden that handles and issues film permits.
+You are not required to have a permission to film in public spaces in Stockholm if you are a small crew using a handheld camera and your filming will not cause any obstruction.
+But if you use equipment like dolly tracks, lights, set up a crafts table, need to stop pedestrians or traffic and so on, causing obstruction, you need to apply for a Film Permit from the Police.

 Here is a guide on how to apply for permits.
-The guide is in Swedish.
+The guide is in Swedish since all the permits are issued in Swedish.
 To apply for permits you will need to be fluent in Swedish.
-Our advice is to hire a local location manager or other consultant.
+Our advice is to hire a local location scout or location manager or other consultant.
 We are happy to help you find one.

-If you plan to film in the Stockholm area it is advised that you give Stockholm Film Commission a notice in advance.
-We can help with permits, local contacts and local guidance.
-Even if you do not need any permits or advice we would like an email with a short description of your project and the location(s).
-This is of large help if the Commission is contacted by the Police or the public and will help you film smoothly.
+If you plan to film in the Stockholm area, it is advised that you give Stockholm Film Commission notice in advance.
+We can help with permits, local contacts and guidance.
+Even if you do not need a permit or any advice, we would like an e-mail with a short description of your project and the location(s).
+This is of great help if the Commission is contacted by the Police or the public and will help you film smoothly.

 - Filming on water – permits issued by Länsstyrelsen